ProtonMail/proton-bridge/unreleased.md

 ### Fixed
 * GODT-946 Fix flaky tests notifying changes.

-### Changed
-* GODT-97 Don't log errors caused by SELECT "".

-### Fixed
 * GODT-979 Fix panic when trying to parse a multipart/alternative section that has no child sections.
-### Changed
-* GODT-389 Prefer `From` header instead of `MAIL FROM` address.
-* GODT-898 Only set ContentID for inline attachments.
-* GODT-773 Replace `INTERNALDATE` older than birthday of RFC822 by birthday of RFC822 to not crash Apple Mail.
-* GODT-927 Avoid to call API with empty label name.
-* GODT-732 Fix usage of fontawesome